Surprising Uses of Botox You Didn’t Know About

 This is one of the most popular cosmetic procedures in the world today.
 When they hear the word, most people immediately think of smoothing wrinkles.
 Indeed, Botox is used for skin enhancing in the majority of cases; however, this powerful toxin can be used for a number of non-cosmetic procedures as well.

 Derived from one of the deadliest toxins ever known, Botox has amazed the medical community over and over again; it seems that its application is endless.
-Currently, Botox is approved for several cosmetic procedures and nine medical ones.
+Currently, Botox injections are approved for several cosmetic procedures and nine medical ones.
 Allergan, the company that owns Botox, holds around 800 patents for its potential uses.

 The common practice in the U.S. is that when a drug gets approved for a certain medical condition, doctors can legally prescribe it for any other condition they think the drug could treat.
 It doesn’t matter if the drug hasn’t been proven to work for that specific condition.

 There are many conditions that Botox can treat; some of them have been FDA approved while others haven’t.
 Botox has a powerful effect on numerous conditions; there is no doubt about that.
 Keep reading if you are interested in learning about surprising uses of Botox you probably haven’t heard of.

 Botox can help treat an overactive bladder by decreasing one’s urge to urinate.
 Dr. Linda Brubaker conducted a study where she treated women who had overactive bladder with Botox; around 70% of treated women reported three urinations per day, compared to five at the beginning of the study.